thommelutten/Portfolio/Contact-Book/README.md

 # Contact-Book

-A kotlin based commandline project, used to store contacts with their respective email and phonenumbers.
+A kotlin based commandline project, used to store contacts with their respective email and phone number.

 Created with a TDD approach, with a loose attempt at the Command pattern.